openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Error codes extensions defined in (#credential-error-response) apply.

-The Batch Credential Request MUST fail entirely if there is even one credential failed to be issued. `transaction_id` MUST NOT be returned in this case.
+The Batch Credential Request MUST fail entirely if there is even one Credential failed to be issued. `transaction_id` MUST NOT be returned in this case.

 When the Credential Issuer requires `proof` objects to be present in the Batch Credential Request, but does not receive them, it will return a Batch Credential Error Response with a `c_nonce` using `invalid_proof` error code as defined in (#issuer-provided-nonce).